1922 regnal list of Ethiopia: Christian Sovereigns

 Brothers Abreha and Atsbeha are often cited in tradition as the first Christian kings of Ethiopia.
 According to Tyrannius Rufinus, Christianity was introduced to this region by Frumentius and his brother Edesius.
-They were sailing down the Red Sea with a Syrian merchant named Meropius when they landed on the coast and were seized by the native people, who spared the two brothers and took them to the king.
-Frumentius was made the king's chancellor and Edesius was made cupbearer or butler.
-After the king's death, the widowed queen asked both men to stay until her son was grown up and Frumentius assisted her in ruling the kingdom.
-During his time in power, Frumentius had many churches built and obtained facilities to allow more trade with Christians and years later asked Athanasius, the Pope of Alexandria, to send a bishop to Abyssinia to teach the Christians there who had no leader.
+They were sailing down the Red Sea with a Syrian merchant named Meropius when they landed on the coast, where they were seized by the native people, who spared the two brothers and took them to the king.
+Frumentius was made the king's chancellor, and Edesius was made cupbearer or butler.
+After the king's death, the widowed queen asked both men to stay until her son was grown up, and Frumentius assisted her in ruling the kingdom.
+During his time in power, Frumentius had many churches built and obtained facilities to allow more trade with Christians.
+Years later, Frumentius asked Athanasius, the Pope of Alexandria, to send a bishop to Abyssinia to teach the Christians there who had no leader.
 E. A. Wallis Budge believed that the brothers had initially arrived at Adulis.

-Tafari's regnal list reflects the above tradition by specifically crediting Frumentius, under the name of Aba Salama, with introducing Christianity during the rule of queen Ahywa Sofya.
+Tafari's regnal list reflects the above tradition by specifically crediting Frumentius, under the name of Aba Salama, with introducing Christianity during the rule of Queen Ahywa Sofya.
 According to Tyrannius Rufinus, the Axumites converted to Christianity during the reign of the Roman Emperor Constantine I (306–337).

-Heruy Wolde Selassie's book Wazema provided a somewhat different explanation for the Christinisation of Ethiopia.
-According to him Frumentius, known as Käsate Berhan ("Revealer of the Light (of Faith)"), went from Ethiopia to Alexandria in 309 E.C. and was appointed by Athanasius as Metropolitan of Ethiopia, where he returned in 330 and baptized the Ethiopians.
+Heruy Wolde Selassie's book Wazema provided a somewhat different explanation of the Christianisation of Ethiopia.
+According to him, Frumentius, known as Käsate Berhan ("Revealer of the Light (of Faith)"), went from Ethiopia to Alexandria in 309 E.C. and was appointed by Athanasius as Metropolitan of Ethiopia, where he returned in 330 and baptized the Ethiopians.
 Selassie also stated that according to the Synaxarium, Frumentius was sent to Egypt by Queen Sofya with letters for the Patriarch, arriving there before the Council of Nicaea (317 E.C.) but only returning to Ethiopia in 330.

-Peter Truhart believed that a "period of disintegration" began with the reign of Adhana I during which there may have been multiple reigning monarchs at the same time.
+Peter Truhart believed that a "period of disintegration" began with the reign of Adhana I, during which there may have been multiple reigning monarchs at the same time.
 Truhart dated this period to c.
 375–450.
-E. A. Wallis Budge previously stated that he believed there were "kinglets" who ruled parts of Ethiopia between 360 and 480 separate from other lines of kings.
-This theory was used to explain why there was so much variation between different Ethiopian regnal lists.
+E. A. Wallis Budge previously stated that he believed there were "kinglets" who ruled parts of Ethiopia between 360 and 480, separate from other lines of kings.
+This theory was used to explain the substantial variation among Ethiopian regnal lists.
 Budge identified most of the monarchs from Adhana I to Lewi as "kinglets", while the later kings were those who appear more frequently on regnal lists.
 John Stewart's book African States and Rulers provides alternate reign dates and succession order for the monarchs from Abreha I to Del Na'od.

-This section of the list is the first to avoid using Louis J. Morié's Historie de l'Éthiopie for regnal names, order and length and instead relies almost entirely on earlier Ethiopian regnal lists.
+This section of the list is the first to avoid using Louis J. Morié's Historie de l'Éthiopie for regnal names, order, and length.
+Instead, it relies almost entirely on earlier Ethiopian regnal lists.